a-robu/dlg-assessment/README.md

 pytest
 ```

-This command would be very comfortable inside the testing stage of a CI pipeline.
+Note that this command would be very comfortable inside the testing stage of a CI pipeline.

 # Software Dependencies

-This solution makes use of _Bottle_, a minimalistic web framework to serve the API response.
-This framework is not as feature rich as others, but it _serves_ just fine for a smaller project.
+This solution uses _Bottle_, a minimalistic web framework, to serve the API response.
+Bottle is not as feature rich as other frameworks, but it can serve a smaller project just fine.
 The documentation is available at http://bottlepy.org/docs/0.12/.

 I chose to use the _Pytest_ testing framework because I like [the simplicity of assertions in pytest](https://docs.pytest.org/en/stable/assert.html).

-The _Bottle_ response is verified using _Boddle_ (a small dependency which provides a context for verifying _Bottle_ responses).
-I chose _Boddle_ just because [this comment recommented it](https://stackoverflow.com/a/41270185) and because the source code seemed ok (not dangerous).
+The automated tests use _Boddle_ to verify teh _Bottle_ responses.
+I chose _Boddle_ because [this comment recommented it](https://stackoverflow.com/a/41270185) and because the source code of this small library does not seem malicious on first glance.

 # Assumptions & Limitations

 This solution is a toy example of how a software project can work.

-Typically I find that my dependencies can become a bit more complex (such as needing software that can be conveniently installed with a distro's package manager) and I tend to then Docker-ize my projects.
-Here, that is not necessary as the dependencies are very simple and the software is still easy to run.
+Typically I find that in most projects, the management of dependencies can become more complex (such as when needing software that can be conveniently installed with a distro's package manager) and so, in time, I tend to containerize projects as they grow.
+Here, it was not necessary to containerize the code because dependencies are very simple and the software is still easy to run.

 For very large datasets, it may be necessary to distribute the summation operaton across multiple workers.
-This solution is not implemented in this project.
+This distribuited computation is not implemented in this project.

 APIs often need to rate-limit clients, to ensure unintrerupted service.
 One reason why I have not implemented rate limiting in this solution is that, with caching, this API does not require a large amount of compute time to serve its response.

-No way to execute the code in production is provided, although it would be trivial to, for example, [run this on Google AppEngine](https://github.com/GoogleCloudPlatform/appengine-bottle-skeleton/blob/master/app.yaml).
+No way to execute the code in production is provided, although it would be trivial to, for example, [run this on Google AppEngine](https://github.com/GoogleCloudPlatform/appengine-bottle-skeleton).

 # Original Problem Description